Serhiy1/Cloud-computing-coursework---piazza/README.md

   topics: { type: [String], enum: Object.values(ValidTopics), required: true },
 });
 ```
-- The Posts Document represents both root posts and comments
+- The Post Document represents both root posts and comments
 - With performance in mind there the number of references to other documents is kept to a minimum
   - Since there are no deletions only append operations need to happen on the document.
   - Who liked or disliked a post is not tracked on the post itself